 We cannot eat like we used to, but the truth is we never really could.
 Let’s be honest, the days when we could eat anything we wanted ended long before 30.
 A body impervious to caloric intake is a gift the heavens lavishes on those who wear braces and are still growing taller.

-We are more confident.
 We may have looked more confident at 25 or 30, with the gloss of sex appeal that nature bestows on the young, but we weren’t.
 Like our youthful beauty, the confidence was just a veneer.
 Research shows that we are more content in late middle age in part because many of the anxieties and insecurities of our youth have been laid to rest.
 It is easy to forget how bad it felt when we worried more, were angrier and had less control over our emotions.

-Our happiness is greater.
 Duke researchers studied over 350,000 adults aged 18 to 85 and found that 70-year-olds were happier than 30-year-olds.
 It appears that 46 is the inflection point in our sense of well-being (WB) and that, on average, we get less happy as we approach that age and increasingly happy after it.
 The Economist magazine points out that, “Although as people move towards old age they lose things they treasure — vitality, mental sharpness and looks — they also gain what people spend their lives pursuing: happiness.”
 And I, for one, think that is a pretty good trade.

-We have experienced great love.
 By midlife, many of us have known the profound joy of loving someone deeply over decades.
 And while our early reckless days of romance are drenched in nostalgia, wasn’t it all one long search for someone with whom to share our lives?
 We have born children and bourne losses.
 We may miss parents who are not longer with us, or siblings or friends, but some of those we have loved most in this world, namely our children, did not exist in our youth.
 The love of a parent can be one of life’s most beautiful experiences, and I would not want to travel back to a time before my children existed.